ngmthaq/expressjs-structure/README.md

-# EXPRESSJS for a lightweight server
+# EXPRESS.JS for a lightweight server

 ## Setup
 1. Set up enviroment